Neural networks and back-propagation explained in a simple way

 The most intuitive loss function is simply loss = (Desired output — actual output).
 However this loss function returns positive values when the network undershoot (prediction < desired output), and negative values when the network overshoot (prediction > desired output).
 If we want the loss function to reflect an absolute error on the performance regardless if it’s overshooting or undershooting we can define it as:

-loss = Abstract value of (desired — actual ).
+loss = Absolute value of (desired — actual ).

 If we go back to our football player example, if our newbie guy shoots the ball 10m to the right or 10m to the left of the goal, we consider, in both cases, that he missed its target by 10m regardless the direction (right or left).